tlcstr/react-shopping-cart/README.md

-Responsive shopping cart, using React and MongoDB.
+Responsive shopping cart using React and MongoDB.